mhvuze/3ds-xfsatool/README.md

 3ds-xfsatool
 ============

-Unpack XFSA and ARC0 archives used in Level 5 games on the 3DS
+Unpack XFSA, ARC, and XPCK archives used in Level 5 games on the 3DS